Breneman-Turner Mill

+at which time I will sell a considerable amount of valuable Personal property, consisting of a No. 1 four-house Road Wagon, all complete, one four-horse Plantation Wagon, Farming Implements, a number of good Milch cows, a lot of Stock Hogs, a No. 1 Double Corn Sheller, a Windmill, together with Household and Kitchen Furniture, consisting of Tables, Chairs, Bedsteads, Cooking Stove and other Stoves, some Bacon, and a number of other articles too tedious to mention.

+Terms made known on application to the subscriber, or on the day of sale.In September 1873, Jonathan Rinker of Pendleton County, West Virginia bought the mill and six or seven acres of land for $6000.

 Due to its essential role in grinding grain into flour, hominy, and feed for cattle, the water-powered mill served as a center for community life during pioneer days.
 The mill is the only pre-Civil War mill remaining in Rockingham County with all its grist mill equipment still in place.
 The mill's most recent operator, J. Howard Turner, operated the mill from 1933 to 1988 and envisioned it as a place where future generations could learn about milling and see the process.

-It was listed on the National Register of Historic Places in 2007.
+It was listed on the Virginia Landmarks Register in 2006 and on the National Register of Historic Places in 2007.